Adhithi02/Aantarya/readme.md

 ## 🌟 Explore, Experience & Embrace Bengaluru with Aantarya!
 ## Detailed report of the project :👉 [**Click to view REPORT.pdf**](./REPORT.pdf)

+## Link to access the web application : https://aantarya-rvce.netlify.app/